Conservative government, 1957–1964: Formation of the first Macmillan ministry

+Succession after Eden

 Anthony Eden resigned from his positions of Leader of the Conservative Party and Prime Minister of the United Kingdom on 9 January 1957.
 This was mainly a consequence of the Suez Crisis fiasco of the previous autumn, but was also owing to his increasingly failing health.
 Harold Macmillan, formerly Foreign Secretary and Chancellor of the Exchequer, was chosen over Rab Butler as the new party leader and consequently as prime minister.
+Contemporary reports suggested that Macmillan was preferred over Butler because he was considered more capable of maintaining party unity following divisions caused by the Suez Crisis.
+American officials and newspapers generally welcomed Macmillan’s appointment, believing it could help repair Anglo-American relations damaged during the Suez Crisis.

+The Queen consulted both Winston Churchill and the Marquess of Salisbury before inviting Macmillan to form a government, owing to uncertainty over which candidate could command the strongest support within the Conservative Party.
+Labour politicians subsequently argued that the succession process had improperly drawn the Crown into party politics, and called for parties to adopt formal leadership election procedures.

+Cabinet formation

 Harold Macmillan tried to placate Butler, who had stood against Macmillan as leader, by appointing him to the senior position of Home Secretary.
-Peter Thorneycroft became Chancellor of the Exchequer, but caused embarrassment for Macmillan when he resigned only a year later.
+Peter Thorneycroft became Chancellor of the Exchequer, but he caused embarrassment for Macmillan when he resigned only a year later.
 He was replaced by Derick Heathcoat-Amory, previously Minister of Agriculture, Fisheries and Food.
 Selwyn Lloyd was retained as Foreign Secretary, a post he held until 1960, when he succeeded Heathcoat-Amory as Chancellor.
 Ernest Marples became Minister for Transport and Alec Douglas-Home was promoted to Leader of the House of Lords and also continued as Secretary of State for Commonwealth Affairs, before replacing Lloyd as Foreign Secretary in 1960.
 Lord Kilmuir and Alan Lennox-Boyd retained their offices of Lord Chancellor and Secretary of State for the Colonies respectively, while Lord Hailsham became a member of the cabinet for the first time as Minister of Education.
 Future Chancellor Iain Macleod was appointed Minister of Labour and National Service and succeeded Lennox-Boyd as Secretary of State for the Colonies in 1961.